Yazan98/Android-Template/README.md

 # Android-Template

-Android Application Template With Ready Gradle Kotlin DSL Configuration and Starter Code Ready To Code Without Configuration
+Android Application Template For Configuring Apps Dependencies

+This Template is a Default Template For Gradle Kotlin DSL Configuration so i can Easily apply all plugins, Libraries from Copy Paste This Template in my Projects